openSUSE/security-team-blog/_posts/2026-09-10-spring-summer-spotlight.md

 services.
 In [section 6)][section:pam-ssh-agent] we will examine the pam-ssh-agent module which was recently packaged for openSUSE.
 In [section 7)][section:wireguard] we will discuss concerns about a script in `wg-quick` for setting up DNS for Wireguard VPN interfaces.
+Finally, in [section 8)][section:wicked] we will look at a shell command injection issue we found in the `wicked` network configuration framework, which can lead to remote root code execution in combination with `dracut`.

 {: #section-dbus-polkit}
 2) D-Bus and Polkit Additions